6 questions to ask during phone screens

 Given how resource-intensive onsites tend to be, it’s worth taking the time to develop a set of strong questions that work well over the phone.
 Here’s a list of 6 for you to consider.

-Conflict Resolution: Assume you and your team has determined a plan for the next 6 weeks of development.
+Conflict Resolution: Assume you and your team have determined a plan for the next 6 weeks of development.
 A few days later, you receive an email from someone in Sales who just got back from a pitch.
 The email details an idea for a feature that doesn’t fit with the team’s plans.
 You think the idea is really good, and the email makes it clear that the deal will be lost if it isn’t built within the next few weeks.
 Describe the next few steps you’d take.

 Product Strategy: How would you go about prioritizing a list of three customer problems that your team all believes are equally worth solving?